To learn about deploying code for Cloud Manager in AEM as a Cloud Service, see here.

 In critical situations, Adobe Managed Services customers may need to deploy code changes to their stage and production environments without waiting for a full Cloud Manager test cycle to execute.

 To address these situations, the Cloud Manager production pipeline may be executed in an emergency mode.
-When this mode is used, the security and performance test steps are not executed; all other steps, including any configured approval steps, are executed as in the normal pipeline execution mode.
+When this mode is used, the security and performance test steps are not executed.
+All other steps, including any configured approval steps, are executed as in the normal pipeline execution mode.

-Emergency Pipeline Execution Mode capability is activated on a program basis by the Customer Success Engineers.
+The emergency pipeline execution mode feature is activated on a program-by-program basis by the Customer Success Engineers.

-Creating a pipeline execution in this emergency mode can also be done through the Cloud Manager API or CLI.
-To start an execution in Emergency Mode, submit a PUT request to the pipeline’s execution endpoint with the query parameter ?pipelineExecutionMode=EMERGENCY
+Executing a pipeline in emergency mode can also be done through the Cloud Manager API or CLI.
+To start an execution in emergency mode, submit a PUT request to the pipeline’s execution endpoint with the query parameter ?pipelineExecutionMode=EMERGENCY or, when using the CLI:

 $ aio cloudmanager:pipeline:create-execution PIPELINE_ID --emergency